-For a copy of the abstract, “What Is The Cost Of Poor Sleep For College Students?
-Calculating The Contribution to Academic Failures Using A Large National Sample,” or to arrange an interview with Roxanne Prichard or an AASM spokesperson, please contact AASM Communications Coordinator Lynn Celmer at 630-737-9700, ext.
-9364, or firstname.lastname@example.org.
+For a copy of the abstract, “What is the Cost of Poor Sleep for College Students?
+Calculating the Contribution to Academic Failures Using a Large National Sample,” or to arrange an interview with Roxanne Prichard or an AASM spokesperson, please contact the AASM at firstname.lastname@example.org.

 Established in 1975, the American Academy of Sleep Medicine (AASM) improves sleep health and promotes high quality patient centered care through advocacy, education, strategic research, and practice standards.
 With about 9,000 members, the AASM is the largest professional membership society for physicians, scientists and other health care providers dedicated to sleep medicine.